Red fly the banners o

 Red Fly the Banners, O, or Trotsky's Lament is a British and Irish folk song expressing (often tongue-in-cheek) Marxist-Leninist political views.
 It is based on, and sung to the tune of, the traditional English ballad Green Grow the Rushes, O.

 Lyrics

 Like many folk songs, Red Fly the Banners, O has multiple versions; all are cumulative in form.
 The version sung has tended to indicate which particular left grouping the singer adheres to.
+As with 'Green Grow the Rushes', the third verse is usually sung with exaggerated emphasis.

 The Stalinist version builds to a 14th and final verse as follows:

 I'll sing you fourteen, O!